7

 byd seal u review 2024 22 engine

-Even with sharp and prolonged stabs at the throttle, there’s no elasticky feeling from the gearbox or big, crashing noises from the lump at the front consuming dino juice.
+Sharp and prolonged stabs at the throttle fail to elicit any elasticky feeling from the gearbox or any big, crashing noises from the lump at the front consuming dino juice.

 It feels powerful too.
-The 0-62mph time of 5.9sec feels about right and overtaking ability – let’s say between 20mph and 60mph – is effortless.
+The claimed 0-62mph time of 5.9sec seems about right and overtaking ability – let’s say between 20mph and 60mph – is effortless.

 RIDE & HANDLING